walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

 <img src="images/hypotheses.png" width="290" height="46">
 </p>

+### Mann Whitney U Test

+None of the distributions are normal, so in order to calculate our p values we have to use the [Mann Whitney U Test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test).
-As we can see in all 5 cases below, we can reject the null hyothesis since our p values are all less than α=0.05.
+As we can see in all 5 cases below, we can reject the null hypothesis since our p values are all less than α=0.05.
 <p align="center">
 <img src="plots/Weekly_S&P500_Hypothesis_Test.png" width="800" height="550">
 <img src="plots/Weekly_VIX_Hypothesis_Test.png" width="800" height="550">